Nodes and clients

-Running your own node can be difficult and you don’t always need to run your own instance.
-In this case, you can use a third party API provider like Infura, Alchemy, or QuikNode.
-Alternatively ArchiveNode is a community-funded Archive node that hopes to bring archive data on the Ethereum blockchain to independent developers who otherwise couldn't afford it.
-For an overview of using these services, check out nodes as a services.
+Setting up your own node can cost you time and resources but you don’t always need to run your own instance.
+In this case, you can use a third party API provider like Infura, Alchemy, Chainstack, or QuikNode.
+Alternatively, ArchiveNode is a community-funded Archive node that hopes to bring archive data on the Ethereum blockchain to independent developers who otherwise couldn't afford it.
+For an overview of using these services, check out nodes as a service.

 If somebody runs an Ethereum node with a public API in your community, you can point your light wallets (like MetaMask) to a community node via Custom RPC and gain more privacy than with some random trusted third party.